☰ open navigation sidebar

 Objectives

-The workshop will explore how advanced technologies are transforming cybersecurity practices within the nuclear sector and other critical infrastructure.
-It will provide a platform for participants to exchange experiences, learn from practical case studies, and build a deeper understanding of how to strengthen cyber resilience at the organisational, national and international levels.
+The workshop explored how advanced technologies are transforming cybersecurity practices within the nuclear sector and other critical infrastructure.
+It provided a platform for participants to exchange experiences, learn from practical case studies, and build a deeper understanding of how to strengthen cyber resilience at the organisational, national and international levels.

-The workshop will provide participants with the opportunity to:
+The workshop provided participants with the opportunity to:

 • Understand the cyber threat landscape specific to the nuclear sector, including OT-targeted attacks and supply chain risks